HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Introduction

-Our contributions are summarized below: \begin{itemize} \item We created two new sets of HOI detection data splits with no overlapping object-interaction combinations in train and test data, which serve for studying systematic generalization in HOI detection. \item We evaluated the systematic generalization performances of representative HOI detection models on our new data splits and found large decreases in the test performance from those on the original splits; this reveals that the systematic generalization is a challenging goal in HOI detection. \item We derived four possible future directions to improve systematic generalization performance in HOI detection based on the analysis and considerations on our experimental results and related work: 1) increasing the diversity of the train data, 2) introducing two-stage or other modular structures into a model, 3) utilizing pretraining, and 4) integrating commonsense knowledge from external natural language resources. \end{itemize}
+Our contributions are summarized below: \begin{itemize} \item We created two new sets of HOI detection data splits with no overlapping object-interaction combinations in train and test data, which serve for studying systematic generalization in HOI detection. \item We evaluated the systematic generalization performances of four HOI detection models with different characteristics on our new data splits and found large decreases in the test performance from those on the original splits; this shows that the systematic generalization is a challenging goal in HOI detection. \item We derived four possible future directions to improve systematic generalization performance in HOI detection based on the analysis and considerations on our experimental results and related work: 1) increasing the diversity of the train data, 2) introducing two-stage or other modular structures into a model, 3) utilizing pretraining, and 4) utilizing natural language resources. \end{itemize}

 The JSON files determining HICO-DET-SG and V-COCO-SG and the source code that created the files are publicly available at \url{https://github.com/FujitsuResearch/hoi_sg}.